 In side profile, Acadia looks even better.
 20” wheels look big, yet to look small on such a large car.

 The effect of the impressive exterior is enhanced by more chrome 2/5ths of the way up the doors, and slims them visually.
 The chrome-trimmed windows have a slight coupe look thanks to the gentle kick-up the rear ¼ window.

 There is no chrome on the back windows.
 It looks like the General ran out of the shiny stuff and said, “oh bugger it, no one will notice.”
 Well we did and it looks daft.
 The tailgate is a success with, you guessed it, more chrome.
 The rubber button to unlock the doors is under the unbuilt handle on the lower edge of the door surface.

 Tail lights wrap across the door after lighting the corners.
 There is some complex surfacing going on here and there, and some lower matte chrome garnish around the chrome exhaust tips.

-There is a luggage rack, and a neat overhang at the top of the hatch, pretending to be some kind of spoiler.
-Just in front of the spoiler is a roof mounted radio aerial which will bang against many a carpark height limit bar.
+There is a luggage rack, and a neat overhang at the top of the hatch, forming a spoiler.
+Just in front of the spoiler is a roof mounted radio aerial.

 The cabin is accessed by smart entry/start.
 The key stays in your pocket at all times.